powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/01-CreateNewPowerhouseProject.md

 3. Ensure you're in the correct directory before running the `ph init` command

 In the terminal, you will be asked to enter the project name.
-Fill in the project name and press enter.
+Fill in the project name and press Enter.

 ```bash
 you@yourmachine:~/Powerhouse$ ph init